jabirali/bodge/README.md

 package follows modern software development practices: full test coverage (`pytest`), runtime type checks (`beartype`), and PEP-8 compliance (`black`).

+The full documentation of the Bodge package is available [here][0].

 ## Quickstart
 This package is [published on PyPi][4], and is easily installed via `pip`: